DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-Course/Module 0/setup.md

 ### Clone this repository
 Optionally create a folder where you want to store your git projects.
+Cloning the repository will create a copy in a new folder containing the full history of the repository.

 ```bash
 git clone https://github.com/DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-Course.git
 ```

+Later you can update by running `git pull` inside the folder containing the repository.

 change into the repository and open it in VSCode